-- 1. Operation of the on-Site groundwater extraction system should continue in the perched groundwater system (via the dewatering sump) and in the Lower Sand/St. Peter Sandstone aquifers (via extraction wells EW1B and EW2). - 2.
+- Operation of the on-Site groundwater extraction system should continue in the perched groundwater system (via the dewatering sump) and in the Lower Sand/St. Peter Sandstone aguifers (via extraction wells EW1B and EW2). - 2.
 Annual groundwater sampling of on-Site and off-Site monitoring well locations should continue. - 3.
 Residential well sampling should continue, in accordance with the long-term monitoring program outlined in Alternative A2 of CRA's Feasibility Study Report (Ref.
-15) (approved by MPCA on November 7, 2007) and subsequent MPCA-approved modifications.
+15) (approved by

+- MPCA on November 7, 2007) and subsequent MPCA-approved modifications.
 Future residential well sampling will be based on MPCA requirements and approved modifications. - 4.
-Three residential wells west of 2 Heron Lane (1 Heron Lane, 2 Heron Lane, and 5 Heron Lane) should be sampled in 2013, concurrent with the routine sampling events scheduled to be conducted in April and October. - 5.
-New residential wells in the Prairie du Chien aquifer should be provided to homes in Operable Unit 4 that have been issued a well advisory due to Site-related VOCs1, as stipulated in the MDD amendment for the Highway 96 Site (dated August 26, 2008). - 6.
-Gas probe monitoring should continue, as outlined in the O&M Plan (Ref.
-8). - 7.
-Soil cap inspections should continue, as outlined in the O&M Plan (Ref.
+Three residential wells west of 2 Heron Lane (1 Heron Lane, 3 Heron Lane, and 5 Heron Lane) should be sampled again in 2014, concurrent with the routine sampling events scheduled to be conducted in April and October. - 5.
+New residential wells in the Prairie du Chien aquifer should be provided to homes in Operable Unit 4 that have been issued a well advisory due to Site-related VOCs4, as stipulated in the MDD amendment for the Highway 96 Site (dated August 26, 2008). - 6.
+Gas probe monitoring should continue through 2014, as outlined in the O&M Plan (Ref.
 8).
+As discussed with MPCA on December 10, 2013, it is recommended that gas probe monitoring be discontinued beginning in 2015 (see Section 5.1). - 7.
+Soil cap inspections should continue through 2014, as outlined in the O&M Plan (Ref.
+8).
+As discussed with MPCA on December 10, 2013, it is recommended that beginning in 2015, the frequency of soil cap inspections be reduced from semi-annually to annually and cap maintenance continue as needed, for the duration of operation of the groundwater extraction system (see Section 6.0).